 - The first quarterly payment (Q1) will be the difference between the Cumulative Earned Incentive in the first quarterly measurement period and the Installation payment. - Each additional Quarterly Payment will be the difference between the Cumulative Earned Incentive and the actual prior payments.
-Note that no quarterly payment will be made until the balance of the Installation payment has been reached. - The Cumulative Earned Incentive is calculated based on the actual savings achieved to date, the rates corresponding to when the savings were achieved, and a weighted EUL.
-The appropriate GRR and NTG will be applied to the calculated savings.
-Quarterly Payments are planned to be processed within 60 days of the end of each calendar-year quarter.
-Payment terms for all payments are Net 45 days after the payment has been processed. - While reporting may be available by project, an Aggregator will receive only one aggregated incentive payment per calendar-year quarter. - A true-up is built into the design of the Quarterly Payments in that the actual payment amount is the to-date earned incentive amount, based on metered savings, minus the actual incentive payments made to-date.
+Note that no quarterly payment will be made until the balance of the Installation payment has been reached. - Cumulative Earned Incentive is calculated based on the actual savings achieved to date, the rates corresponding to when the savings were achieved, and a weighted EUL.
+The appropriate NTG will be applied to the calculated savings.
+Quarterly Payments are planned to be made within 60 days of the end of each calendar-year quarter. - While reporting may be available by project, an Aggregator will receive only one aggregated incentive payment per calendar-year quarter. - A true-up is built into the design of the Quarterly Payments in that the actual payment amount is the to-date earned incentive amount, based on metered savings, minus the actual incentive payments made to-date.